 1 can pinto beans, rinsed and drained

-pinch coarse sea or kosher salt to taste
+Pinch coarse sea or kosher salt to taste

 In the bowl of a food processor fitted with a metal blade, process first five ingredients.
 Transfer mixture to a large mixing bowl and stir in remaining ingredients, combining well with a fork.
 Be sure to separate strands of spinach with your fingers as you add it.
 (Or, if using mayo and sour cream, just stir everything together.)
 Check for salt and add a pinch to bring out flavors if desired.
 Serve cold with your favorite dippers.
 Note: you can use any type of bean you prefer, even all the same type.